buggerman/re-arch/README.md

 # The Re-Arch Procedure

-A professional automation script for transforming minimal Arch Linux installations into optimized, resilient desktop systems with KDE Plasma, advanced snapshot management, and performance optimizations.
+A professional, opinionated Arch Linux installer that creates optimized desktop systems with KDE Plasma, advanced snapshot management, and performance optimizations from the ground up.

-### ⚠️ WARNING ⚠️
+### ⚠️ IMPORTANT ⚠️

-**THIS SCRIPT IS HIGHLY OPINIONATED AND PERFORMS SYSTEM-WIDE CHANGES**
+**THIS IS AN OPINIONATED ARCH LINUX INSTALLER WITH SPECIFIC CONFIGURATION CHOICES**

-- This script makes extensive modifications to your system configuration
-- It installs a specific desktop environment, bootloader configuration, and system services
+- Creates a complete desktop system with KDE Plasma, performance optimizations, and security features
-- **ONLY RUN ON A DEDICATED, FRESHLY INSTALLED SYSTEM**
-- **DO NOT RUN ON PRODUCTION SYSTEMS OR SYSTEMS WITH EXISTING DATA**
+- Designed for fresh installations on dedicated hardware or virtual machines
+- **NOT intended for existing systems with data or custom configurations**
-- Always test in a virtual machine first
+- **ALWAYS test in a virtual machine before installing on real hardware**
-- Create backups before proceeding
-- The script assumes you want the exact configuration it provides
+- Makes specific choices about desktop environment, kernel, and system services
+- Best suited for users who want a curated, production-ready Arch Linux setup

-**By using this script, you accept full responsibility for any system changes or data loss.**
+**By using this installer, you accept the provided configuration and any system changes.**

 ## Philosophy